Lenyn Sosa Player Props: White Sox vs. Rays

 Lenyn Sosa At The Plate

-- Sosa has a double, a home run and a walk while batting .161.
+- Sosa is hitting .122 with a double, a home run and a walk.

-- Sosa has gotten a hit in five of 10 games this season, but he has zero multi-hit games.
+- Sosa has a base hit in five of 13 games played this season (38.5%), but zero multi-hit games.

-- He has hit a long ball in one of 10 games, and in 3.1% of his plate appearances.
+- He has homered in one of 13 games, and in 2.4% of his plate appearances.

 - He has scored a run in two games this season, but just a single run each time.